Starting date: aug/sept, 2024

 Topics include

-- An overview of epigenetic marks, including DNA methylation, histone modifications, and microRNAs
+- an overview of epigenetic marks, including DNA methylation, histone modifications,and microRNAs

 - Enzymatic regulation of epigenetic marks